Leedeng/LineCounter/README.md

 ***

-This is the official repo for the LineCounter (ICIP 2021).
+This is the official repo for LineCounter (ICIP 2021).
 For details of LineCounter, please refer to

 ```
 @misc{li2021linecounter,